Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/component/README.md

   - The source file reader.
 Read files from the source folder.
 This means that changes to these files will be reflected instantly in the application without the need for a hot reload.
   - JAR file reader.
 Read files from the JAR file.
 This file reader caches read files.

-The file readers take two arguments
+The file readers take two arguments:
   - The file name and path
   - The caller class.
 The files are read relative to the caller class.

 The code automatically selects file reader based on if the application is run as a JAR file or not.

 ### Benefits
 - **Maintainability**: Small, focused components are easier to understand and modify